POSIX character classes

 [:class:]

 RegExPlus adds support for POSIX classes in the form [:class:].
-This is the same form support by PCRE and Ruby.
+This is the same form supported by PCRE and Ruby.

 As an example, 0x[[:xdigit:]]++ will match a hex